p4p1/xss_bomb/README.md

 the public-instance.json file and send a pull request if you wish to be featured as a server on the list during startup of the app :)

+## Application Programming Interface Documentation
+The API documentation is available inside of the wiki and on postman [here](https://documenter.getpostman.com/view/10616927/Tz5p6y9A)

 ## Project architecture

 ```